Compare the best UK cryptocurrency apps in 2022

 Not all of them, no. In the UK, any regulation will generally be to check for instances of money laundering, but it is not legally required for most services to submit to regulation.

 There are no taxes on getting or holding crypto in the UK, but you may be subject to a capital gains tax when selling crypto assets that exceed your tax-free allowance.
-Once again, this varies by country so check before using an app.
 For more information, check the gov.uk website.

 Yes, some with website counterparts allow you to easily move from desktop to mobile and vice versa.